FILO Apparel, About Our Products

 Guidelines for Contaminated Clothing

-Firefighters become concerned about contaminated clothing when:
+Firefighters become particularly concerned about contamination when:

 Clothing Decontamination